Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 “Put a tiger in your tank” (Exxon fuel) - “Put a tiger in your tank”.

-"No battery is stronger longer" (Duracell slogan) - "No battery lasts longer" .
+“No battery is stronger longer” (Duracell company slogan) - “No battery lasts longer” .

-“Why half the kingdom for a horse!” - "Asty? yes? y ata? dy alty ai izdeme!"
+“Why half the kingdom for a horse!” - “Asty?da?y aty?dy alty ay izdeme!”

-Sometimes it is not possible to find a similar equivalent in the system of another language, and the translator has to resort to the use of transformations to convey the metaphor.
-Among the lexical transformations that are often encountered in the translation of metaphors, differentiation and concretization stand out; generalization of values; semantic (or logical) development; holistic transformation; compensation.
-Often the translator uses the methods of semantic development and holistic transformation as the most creative of all types of transformations, which allows you to save the function of the image of the FL in translation.
+Sometimes it is not possible to find a similar equivalent in the system of another language and the translator has to resort to the use of transformations to convey the metaphor.
+Among the lexical transformations that are often encountered when translating metaphors, differentiation and specification stand out; generalization of meanings; semantic (or logical) development; holistic transformation; compensation.
+Often the translator uses the techniques of semantic development and holistic transformation as the most creative of all types of transformations, which allows preserving the function of the image of the foreign language in translation.

-« Hair comes alive in our hands" (Wella hair products) - "The Art of Awakening the Beauty of Hair".
+« Hair comes alive in our hands” (Wella hair care products) – “The art of awakening the beauty of hair”.

-"We believe the more you do to protect your home, the more you should save" (slogan of Liberty Mutual insurance company) – « We believe that the more you do to protect your home, the more you save.".
+“We believe the more you do to protect your home, the more you should save” (slogan of the insurance company Liberty Mutual) – « We believe the more you do to protect your home, the more you save.".

 Attributive phrases play an important role in the syntagmatic pattern of both Russian and English advertising texts.
-Because one of critical components advertising text is a description of the advertised product or service, attributive combinations, which include adverbs and adjectives, carry a large functional load.
-Some researchers even call adverbs and adjectives the keywords of the advertising text and pay special attention to them.
-Advertising is full of words: “more”, “cheaper”, “better”, “more profitable”, “most”, “only”, “unique”, “super”, “super”.
-All of these words are signals that the advertised brand is being explicitly or implicitly compared to other brands in the same product category.
+Since one of essential components advertising text is a description of the advertised product or service; attributive combinations, which include adverbs and adjectives, carry a large functional load.
+Some researchers even call adverbs and adjectives key words in advertising text and pay special attention to them.
+Advertising is replete with words: “more”, “cheaper”, “better”, “more profitable”, “most”, “only”, “unique”, “super”, “super”.
+All these words are signals that the advertised brand is explicitly or implicitly presented in comparison with other brands of the same product category.
 According to Yu.K.
-Pirogova: "this means that the comparison is incorrect in a strict logical sense" .
-At the same time, it is adjectives and adverbs that help create that unique tone of the advertising message, which allows you to convey the qualities and dignity of the advertised item.
+Pirogova: “this means that the comparison is incorrect in a strict logical sense.”
+At the same time, it is adjectives and adverbs that help create that unique tone of the advertising message, which allows you to convey the qualities and advantages of the advertised item.
 When translating into another language, this circumstance must be taken into account.
-In the process of translating advertising texts, adjectives and adverbs are used to describe a wide variety of properties of the advertised product - shape, size, cost quality, sensations that this product evokes.
-The most common adjectives in English advertising are: natural, sensual, innocent, passionate, romantic, mysterious, etc. In Russian - new, novelty, first, revolutionary, difficult, unusual, unlike ordinary ones, etc. As well as in Russian advertising, the most used adjectives in English advertising include: good, better, best, free, fresh, delicious, full sure, clean, wonderful, special, fine, big, great, real, easy, bright, extra, rich, gold.
+In the process of translating advertising texts, adjectives and adverbs are used to describe a variety of properties of the advertised product - shape, size, quality of cost, sensations that this product evokes.
+The most common adjectives in English advertising include: natural, sensual, innocent, passionate, romantic, mysterious, etc. In Russian - new, novelty, first, revolutionary, difficult, unusual, unlike ordinary ones, etc. Just like in Russian advertising, the most used adjectives in English advertising include: good, better, best, free, fresh, delicious, full sure, clean, wonderful, special, fine, big, great, real, easy, bright, extra, rich, gold.

 expressive characteristics